21 Fantastic Things Do In Nantucket MA: Find Your New England Island Vibe

 EAT: Locals Recommend

 Many locals claim that there is not a bad meal to be had on the Island, as excellent restaurants – nearly 100 of ’em – have raised the bar: a “rising tide lifts all boats” effect.
-That said, of course, there are favorites.
-Check out Brotherhood of Thieves for burgers and cool vibes.
+That said, of course, there are favorites in addition to the above.
 Straight Wharf for seafood and wine.
 Island Kitchen for breakfast/brunch.
 Hit up Millie’s on Madaket Beach for awesome sunsets and seafood.
 The Nautilus for “rustic seafood-centric small plates.”

 Hotels In Nantucket MA